isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Preconditions should be part of the interface rather than part of the implementation, but we don't yet have the language facilities to do that.
+Preconditions should be part of the interface rather than part of the implementation, but we don’t yet have the language facilities to do that.
 Once language support becomes available (e.g., see the [contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf)) we will adopt the standard version of preconditions, postconditions, and assertions.

 ##### Note